conjure-cp/conjure/docs/bits/type/matrix.md

 They are not ordered, but can be compared using equality operators.
 Two matrices are only equal if their indices are the same.

-Read more about matrix domains [here](https://conjure.readthedocs.io/en/latest/essence.html#types).
+Read more about matrix domains [here](https://conjure.readthedocs.io/en/latest/essence.html#types) and see them demonstrated [here](https://github.com/conjure-cp/conjure/blob/main/docs/notebooks/matrix.ipynb).